Atsutakemura/SimpleWars/README.md

 # Engage on Fulwia - BabylonJS RTS Game

-A real-time strategy game project, that uses BabylonJS to run on WebGL.
+A commercial real-time strategy game project, that uses BabylonJS to run on WebGL.
 The project is open for community advices and contributions!

+# Faction System
+Party, Ruler

+# Role System
+Role i.e. Attacker, Defender, Neutral or None per Party

 # Spawn, Conquest and Reinforce System